 The first thing to do if you have a complaint against a nursing home is to contact a qualified nursing home neglect attorney who can assist you in moving from complaint to the actual lawsuit.
 In Michigan, our Law Office of Cochran, Kroll & Associates, P.C. specializes in medical malpractice lawsuits involving nursing homes, and we can fight for justice and compensation for your grandparent who has been abused or neglected in a nursing home.

 It is important during this first phase to make sure that your grandparent is safe and out of any danger from further harm, and you should also notify the nursing home, in writing, of the reasons you feel there is negligence on the part of the nursing home or staff.

 The lawsuit process starts with an investigation of the events and reasons behind the complaint.
-Our attorneys will look at photographic evidence and medical records and will gather information from witnesses and medical experts who are familiar with the circumstances and underlying medical condition of your grandparent.
+Nursing home abuse lawyers will look at photographic evidence and medical records and will gather information from witnesses and medical experts who are familiar with the circumstances and underlying medical condition of your grandparent.

 Phase II: Discovery